Adverse Credit Mortgage Specialists

 Steps to Take If You Have a CCJ

-First, check your credit file with CheckMyFile to confirm exactly how the CCJ is recorded — date, value, satisfaction status — across all three agencies.
+First, check your credit file with CheckMyFile to confirm exactly how the CCJ is recorded across all three agencies: the date, value and satisfaction status.
 Discrepancies between agencies are common and matter.

 1